List of knot terminology: Fraps

 Fraps or "frapping turns" are a set of loops coiled perpendicularly around the wraps of a lashing as a means of tightening.

 The rolling hitch is a common type of friction hitch.

 Friction hitch

 A friction hitch is a knot that attaches one rope to another in a way that allows the knot's position to easily be adjusted.
 Sometimes friction hitches are called slide-and-grip knots.
 They are often used in climbing applications.

 H

 Hitch

 A hitch is a knot that attaches a rope to some object, often a ring, rail, spar, post, or perhaps another rope, as in the case of the rolling hitch.

 J

 Jamming

 A jamming knot is any knot that becomes very difficult to untie after use.
 Knots that are resistant to jamming are called non-jamming knots.
+Jamming knots include #1230, #1727, and #1994 in The Ashley Book of Knots.